gradle/gradle/design-docs/plugin-development-plugin.md

     - Same question for other metadata such as tags, website etc.
 - Should the plugin perform any version number management (i.e. increment on releases, de -SNAPSHOT)?
 - Should the ability to publish to maven local for local testing be included?
+- What failures do we handle and how? eg failure applying the metadata after uploading the artifacts
+- What validation do we apply?

 ## Story: Plugin development plugin is made public